HA6Bots/Automatic-Youtube-Reddit-Text-To-Speech-Video-Generator-and-Uploader/README.md

 # NO LONGER SUPPORTED.
 PLEASE DO NOT EMAIL THE GMAIL ACCOUNT LISTED IN THE VIDEO.
 YOU WILL GET NO RESPONSE.
-# Due to a lack of time and general loss of interest/motivation I have decided to terminate development of this project.
-This means that # I will no longer be providing the setup service and will not be replying to any emails.
-Thanks to all who took interest in the project.

 # Automatic-Youtube-Reddit-Text-To-Speech-Video-Generator-and-Uploader